jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 <iframe width="670" height="480" src="https://www.youtube.com/embed/x03fjb2VlGY" frameborder="0" allowfullscreen></iframe>

-Each developers create a small building block of code that solves one problem well, then "packages" the code into a directory that follows npm guidelines.
+Developers create a small building block of code that solves one problem well, then "package" the code into a directory that follows npm guidelines.
 A typical application, such as a website, will consist of dozens or hundreds of small packages.
 Its developer uses the packages to compose larger custom solutions.

 npm makes it possible for your team to draw on the expertise of people who have focused on a particular problem areas, whether in your organization, or outside of it.
 Use npm to help your team work together better, sharing developer talent across projects.
 Use npm to manage multiple versions of code.